hilbix/shellshock/FAQ.md

 This is for diagnostic purpose in case things go wrong.
 If some user sees this you can get a clue what happened.

 And it should be no problem, as the error is sent as `403` `text/plain`, so no bad things like XSS should happen - except you have a broken browser.

+## CLL?

+THis is just my variant of Public Domain.
+You can do with it whatever you want, except one small exception:

+If you ever add a Copyright to it, you will harm your trustworthiness.